Netherdrake/conductor/README.rst

 conductor - Steem Witness Toolkit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*conductor* is a user friendly, KISS utility that will help you manage your STEEM witness.
+*conductor* is a user friendly, KISS utility for creating, updating and management of your witness.

 Install
 =======